xmj-alliance/webhook-koa/README.md

 # webhook-koa
 Highly customizable webhook powered by node.js koa.
 Automatically executes bash scripts and JavaScript on remote POST request.
-Availabe as a docker image based on `alpine:edge`, acting as a simple workflow.
+Availabe as a docker image based on `alpine:latest`, acting as a simple workflow.

 ## OS requirement
 This program supports Linux only (probably macOS as well) since it's originally been designed as a program running in docker containers.